Josh Hardesty ’13 and Emmy Robichaud ’13 teach English in Ghana

 “My interactions with both teachers and students—as well as the interactions between teachers and students—have given me an incredible look into the lives of the people in Kasoa and the culture in which they live,” he says.
 “Becoming a part of this structure has provided me with knowledge and insight and interactions that I could not have found anywhere else.”

-Hardesty and Robichaud are thankful that their Cargill and Bonner awards afforded them this opportunity.
+Hardesty and Robichaud are thankful that their Centre Education Fellowships and Bonner awards afforded them this opportunity.

 “This experience wouldn't have been possible without the funding, so we're both incredibly grateful,” says Robichaud.